Black-Phoenix/Ai-Path-Tracer-Denoiser/README.md

 ### Building Torch Using CMake (With OpenCV)

 - Download [Torch]( https://pytorch.org/tutorials/advanced/cpp_export.html ) From the official website (C++ build with or without CUDA) and extract it into the project
-- Download CUDNN (Required for Torch) and extract into the project
+- Download cuDNN (Required for Torch) and extract into the project
 - First, add the necessary lines from [this post]( https://pytorch.org/tutorials/advanced/cpp_export.html ) to your CMakeLists.txt file (Already one for this project)
 - In the build directory, run CMake-gui .. and point cmake towards the OpenCV build directory (if not already in the path)
 - Then close cmake-gui (This is the order because OpenCV is found before Torch) and run the following command (Point it towards the libtorch relative to the build directory)
 - cmake -DCMAKE_PREFIX_PATH=$PWD/../../libtorch ..
-- Run cmake-gui .. again and now point CUDNN_INCLUDE_PATH towards the include folder inside the CUDNN folder.
+- Run cmake-gui .. again and now point CUDNN_INCLUDE_PATH towards the include folder inside the cuDNN folder.
-- Point CUDNN_LIBRARY_PATH to the library file (/absolute/path/to/CUDNN/lib/x64/cudnn.lib)
+- Point CUDNN_LIBRARY_PATH to the library file (/absolute/path/to/cuDNN /lib/x64/cudnn.lib)
 - Generate the project

+## Code Structure

+* Data Generation - On a separate branch ([link]())
+  * Build using only opencv (similar to the steps above)
+* Training - In Training
+  *
+* C++ - In Inference

 ## Bloopers